Who writes Trainvave

 How we verify information

 Rail policy in Germany changes frequently.
-Our verification process:
+Our rigorous process ensures accuracy:

 Trainvave is free to read.
 We earn money in three ways, clearly disclosed:

-- Omio affiliate links — when you click through to book a ticket and complete a purchase, Omio pays us a small commission.
+- Omio affiliate links — when you click through to book a ticket, Omio pays us a small commission.
 This never changes the price you pay.

-- Stay22 accommodation links — hotel and apartment bookings through our map widgets pay a small commission to Trainvave from the accommodation provider.
-No surcharge.
+- Stay22 accommodation links — bookings through our maps pay a small commission from the provider.

-- Display ads (Google AdSense) — contextual ads on some pages.
-You can opt out via the cookie settings in the footer.
+- Display ads — contextual ads on some pages.
+You can opt out via cookie settings.

 Contact